-Many children and young people who have behavioural difficulties, including many of those with social, emotional and mental health needs (SEMH), also have speech, language and communication needs (SLCN).
-These needs often go unrecognised because behaviour can mask a child or young person’s difficulties with communication.
-At Bowden House School all students receive a full speech and language assessment as part of their induction.
-It has been shown that 85% of our students have significantly impaired speech, language and communication skills and hence significantly impaired oracy..
+Many young people who have social, emotional and mental health needs (SEMH), also have speech, language and communication needs (SLCN), i.e. oracy needs.
+These needs often go unrecognised because behaviour can mask difficulties with communication.

 Jane Richards is our Speech and Language Therapist.
 She assesses all students as part of their induction at Bowden House and closely monitors their progress.
 Approximately 85% of our students have significantly impaired oracy skills when they start at Bowden.

 The oracy needs of our students include difficulties with:

 Oracy skills are targeted throughout the day, in all lessons and in care.
 All of our staff are trained and supported by Jane to develop oracy across the curriculum.
 She also offers individual and small group speech and language sessions when necessary.

 Oracy relates to speaking in the same way that literacy relates to writing and numeracy to maths.
 At Bowden we see oracy, literacy and numeracy as of equal importance.